-This document is a companion document to the Bay Area Air Quality Management District's (BAAQMD; District) California Environmental Quality Act (CEQA) Air Quality Guidelines (BAAQMD 2010a) and to the California Environmental Quality Act Thresholds of Significance (BAAQMD 2010b).
+This document is a companion document to the Bay Area Air Quality Management District's (BAAQMD; District) California Environmental Quality Act (CEQA) Air Quality Guidelines (BAAQMD 2012).
 The purpose of this document is to provide a recommended methodology for assessing risks and hazards at a local, or community, scale from air pollutants emitted from common urban source types to nearby receptors.
 The methodology can be used to assess single-source impacts from either an individual new source or impacts on new receptors (such as new residents in a housing project) from existing sources of toxic emissions.

 The methodology follows a tiered approach.
 The level of effort and requirements for more site specific information generally increases as the user progressively moves through each tier.
-Each tier provides concentrations and risks that are directly comparable to the applicable Thresholds of Significance, although it is important to note that the use of more site specific modeling input data produces more accurate results.
+Each tier provides concentrations and risks that may be compared to a lead agency's applicable threshold of significance.
+It is important to note that the use of more site specific modeling input data produces more accurate results.
 Also, progression from one tier to the next in a sequential fashion is not necessary and a refined modeling analysis can be conducted at any time.